It was the bad hair day I didn’t see coming.

 Sadly, I was wrong.

-Once I got over my misguided shame, discussing my thinning hair with my doctor was a relief.
-Blood tests ordered, and a trip to the dermatologist recommended to ascertain the root cause (no pun intended) of my hair loss.
+Once I overcame my misguided shame, discussing my thinning hair with my doctor was a relief.
+Blood tests were ordered, and a trip to the dermatologist was recommended to ascertain the root cause of my hair loss (no pun intended).

 Telogen Effluvium

-Medically, rapid hair loss is known as Telogen effluvium and is different to other forms of hair loss, such as Alopecia Areata which is an autoimmune disease characterised by sudden and quite random bald patches or Androgenic Alopecia which is also known as male or female pattern baldness.
+Medically, rapid hair loss is known as Telogen effluvium and is different from other forms of hair loss, such as Alopecia Areata, an autoimmune disease characterised by sudden and random bald patches or Androgenic Alopecia, which is also known as male or female pattern baldness.

-Telogen effluvium is a scalp disorder characterised by the thinning or shedding of hair resulting from the early entry of hair in the telogen phase (the resting phase of the hair follicle).
-It is in this phase that telogen hairs begin to shed at an increased rate, where normally the approximate rate of hair loss (having no effect on one’s appearance) is 125 hairs per day during telogen effluvium is can be much higher.
+Telogen effluvium is a scalp disorder characterised by the thinning or shedding of hair resulting from the early entry of hair into the telogen phase (the resting phase of the hair follicle).
+In this phase, telogen hairs begin to shed at an increased rate, where normally, the approximate rate of hair loss (having no effect on one’s appearance) is 125 hairs per day.
+During telogen effluvium, it can be much higher.
 Source: Wikipedia

-Genetics, dysfunctions in your thyroid, anemia and auto-immune diseases, the onset of an illness or virus can contribute to hair loss.
+Genetics, thyroid dysfunction, anaemia, and autoimmune diseases, as well as the onset of an illness or virus, can contribute to hair loss.
 And, of course, it can be stress-related.

-But, it could be something else.
+But it could be something else.
 Hair loss in women can be confusing and complicated.
-Don’t guess at this or try to self diagnose and muddle through on your own.
-You don’t have time for that, go and see your doctor.
+Don’t guess at this or try to self-diagnose and muddle through; see your doctor post haste.

 Enter the confusing world of hormone replacement therapy.